xumes/agile-team-tool/docs/mongodb-migration.md

 * Move validation from validate.js -> [using mongoose schema validation]
 * Use mongoose default fields and remove the various default data spread throughout the project (e.x public/index.js ~L5->114)
 * Once a model has been rewritten, ensure migration scripts are written as well

-## Team Structure
-* Top down; parent nodes have pointers to children.
-* roll up calculation will be done top down

 ## References